By Marika Sboros

 Harvard epidemiology professor Karen Michels has sent social media into overdrive with her claim that coconut oil is “pure poison”.
 She also called it “one of the worst foods you can eat”.

-Cardiologists and other experts globally called those comments “unscientific” and ignorant.
-Others have rather rudely dismissed her comments as total ‘BS’.
+Cardiologists have called her comments “unscientific” and ignorant.
+Others have rather rudely dismissed them as total ‘BS’.
 Michels is facing calls to apologise publicly and retract her claims.

 A video of her talk in German on Coconut oil and other nutritional errors has gone viral on YouTube.
 At last count, it had close to 1,4million views.